gofynd/fdk-extension-javascript/express/README.md

 };

 let fdkClient = setupFdk({
-  api_key: "<API_KEY>",
+  api_key: "<API_KEY>", // API Key of an extension for authentication.
-  api_secret: "<API_SECRET>",
+  api_secret: "<API_SECRET>", // API Secret of an extension for authentication.
-  base_url: baseUrl, // this is optional
+  base_url: baseUrl, // optional.
+Base URL for extension.
-  scopes: ["company/products"], // this is optional
+  scopes: ["company/products"], // optional.
+An array of scopes indicating the specific permissions needed for an extension.
-  callbacks: extensionHandler,
+  callbacks: extensionHandler, // The callback function to handle extension-related tasks.
-  storage: new RedisStorage(redis),
+  storage: new RedisStorage(redis), // An instance of storage (e.g., RedisStorage) for data storage.
-  access_mode: "offline",
+  access_mode: "offline", // Access mode of an extension.
+It can be `online` or `offline`.
-  cluster: "https://api.fyndx0.de", // this is optional by default it points to prod.
+  cluster: "https://api.fyndx0.de", // optional.
+The API url of the Fynd Platform cluster.
 });
 app.use(fdkClient.fdkHandler);